Is Dilaudid Addictive? Dilaudid Abuse Can Stem From A Doctor’s Prescription

 Opium has a long history of medical use, addiction, and abuse.
 Hydromorphone, morphine, and oxycodone narcotics come from opium, yet have different side effects.
-These drugs all can lead to dizziness, drowsiness, vomiting, nausea, rashes, and chest pain.
-Here is a complete list of side effects of hydromorphone and morphine from Heathline.com.
+These drugs are similar in that they all can lead to dizziness, drowsiness, vomiting, nausea, rashes, and chest pain.
+They are also similar in how they hit the system and cause a potential addiction.

 This is part of the addictive nature of the drug.
 The patient might believe that taking more Dilaudid will alleviate the pain when in reality it is the cause of it.Vs

 Morphine causes diarrhea, weakness, weight loss, confusion, small pupils, and difficulty urinating.
 Many patients also experienced heart rate changes and blue or purple skin.
 This is quite alarming if you haven’t seen it before.

 It is nearly impossible to predict, with 100% certainty whether or not a drug will have any adverse effects or lead to addiction.
 If these problems persist or worsen, please contact your doctor immediately.
 I, and if you feel there is a chance you are becoming addicted to Dilaudid or any other kind of opioid, talk to someone or please at least continue to monitor your behavior.

 Oxycodone and Dilaudid are alike in almost every way.
 They both stimulate opioid receptors in the brain to reduce the tolerance of pain and cause sedation and drowsiness.
 Their side effects and dosage mirror each other; however, Oxycodone is used as a cough suppressant and a pain reliever, unlike Dilaudid and Morphine.

 For more information on Oxycodone, please click the link.

 How Quickly Can You Get Addicted to Dilaudid?